Small Business

 What type of address is best for an LLC?

 The best address type depends on your situation.
-If privacy is a priority and you work from home, a virtual business address is usually the best option if your state allows.
+If privacy is a priority and you work from home, a virtual business address could be a good option if your state allows.
 It gives you a professional street address without exposing your personal information.
 If you have a physical storefront and regularly interact with customers, using that address is the simplest choice.

 Do you need a physical address for your small business?